KnapsackPro/docs.knapsackpro.com/_posts/2021-03-01-best-heroku-add-ons-for-ruby-on-rails-project.md

 Redis Cloud add-on does automatic backups of your data and offers a nice web UI to preview the live Redis usage and historical usage of your database instance.

 I like to use Redis Cloud + sidekiq gem in my Rails app.
 Also, Redis is useful if you need to cache some data quickly in the memory and expire it after some time.

+### Twilio SendGrid

+[SendGrid](https://elements.heroku.com/addons/sendgrid) is a free add-on that allows you to start sending emails from your Ruby on Rails.
+You can even connect your domain to it so your users get emails from your domain.

+There are free 12,000 emails per month in the free plan.